freddieweir/brew-up/README.md

 ## Requirements

-- macOS (Apple Silicon or Intel)
+- macOS (Apple Silicon or Intel) or Linux
 - Internet connection
-- Admin privileges (for some cask installations)
+- Admin privileges (for some cask installations on macOS)

 ## Notes

 - All scripts are idempotent (safe to run multiple times)
 - Scripts will skip already-installed packages
 - Do NOT run with `sudo` - Homebrew doesn't support root installation
+- **Linux Support**: Cask applications (GUI apps) are macOS-only and will be automatically skipped on Linux.
+Use your distribution's package manager (apt/dnf/pacman) for GUI applications instead